swati1504/ArxivGraphRAG/plan.md

 Phase 4:

 > I added a LangGraph orchestration layer with specialized agents.
 A Query Classifier routes simple questions directly to vector retrieval, skipping Neo4j.
 Complex relational questions trigger planning and parallel retrieval.
 An Evidence Merger deduplicates sources, flags `CONTRADICTS` edges as contested claims, and passes a structured evidence packet to the Synthesizer.
 Every response includes an `agent_trace` with route decisions, tools used, timing, and cost.

+Phase 5:

+> I built a minimal React UI to demo and debug the system: side-by-side answers (RAG vs GraphRAG vs Agent), an agent trace timeline, a returned subgraph visualization for GraphRAG, and an evaluation dashboard to compare latency/cost and judge metrics.

+Phase 6:

+> I added LangSmith observability end-to-end with request trace IDs and per-step spans (retrieval, graph expansion, merge, synthesis, and judge scoring).
+That makes it easy to explain system behavior during a demo and to debug regressions.

 ***